 1. Use Your Name (Third-Person Self-Talk)

 When emotions run high, it is easy to spiral.
-Research shows that using your own name instead of “I” creates distance and helps regulate your response.
+Research shows that using your own name instead of “I” creates a bit of distance and helps steady your response.
 For example:

 Instead of saying, “I cannot handle this presentation,” try: “Sarah, you have handled challenges before.
 This is just another step.”

-This small shift engages the reasoning part of your brain and calms the reactive part.
+This small shift creates enough distance to think it through instead of just reacting.
 Over time, it becomes a built-in tool for clarity under pressure.

 2. Ask Coaching Questions, Not Judgments